How to Visit Denarau Island on a Budget

 Denarau by Airport Transfer

 Private airport transfer services are available to get you between Nadi Airport and Denarau Island.
 These services can be booked in advance, where your driver will be waiting for you at the airport on your arrival.
-While most private transfers cost up to FJ$130, there are some more affordable services such as Go Local Fiji (more info on Viator and Tripadvisor).

 Getting Around Denarau on Foot

-Denarau Island is a compact island, so a great way to save money on bus transport and taxis around the island is to simply walk.
+Denarau Island is a compact island, so a great way to save money on bus transport and taxis around the island is to walk.
 There are paths/sidewalks alongside the road, as well as on the waterfront connecting the resorts.

 For more tips, check out our 5 Ways to Get Around Denarau.